fengari-lua/fengari-interop/README.md

 ### `global`

-A reference to the JavaScript global context.
+A reference to the JavaScript global context, usually `globalThis`.
 In the browser, this is usually equivalent to the `window` object.
 In node.js it's equal to [`global`](https://nodejs.org/api/globals.html#globals_global).

 ### `new(constructor, ...)`